Saturday, August 17, 2024

 The rain made things...kind of strange and odd.
 I had to park in an incredibly unusual way, worrying about what would happen with the car if I left it where it did.
 Then I had to skirt around standing pools of water/sewage and get to the entrance all while it was not even raining, but drizzling, making everything slimy and disgusting.
 It really felt like between the right wing and the security forces of this country, we were going to have to wade through garbage to get basic liberal rights.
 Seriously, a minority march is not a particularly radical thing, but in Karachi on 11 August 2024, even having what turned out to be just a heavily policed rally for minority rights felt like a dicey affair.
 And the policing may have been loudly stated by the cops and government for “our protection” but considering the number of normal people who were trying to attend the march in Frere Hall, the police presence just felt intimidating and lent an oppressive air to the day’s proceedings.
 The police were visibly scattered throughout Frere Hall, even after you entered through the single metal detector-ed entrance.

 However once I was in, it was good to see that the rally was happening.
 There were performance on stage that covered the horror of false conversion of young minority girls and the lynching of people accused of blasphemy.
-This was all done in the style of South Asian street theatre.There were little flags which said “Stop forced conversions” and I took pics and waved one of them.
+This was all done in the style of South Asian street theatre.
+There were little flags which said “Stop forced conversions” and I took pictures and waved one of them.
 That, the plays on stage, the speeches and the crowd made the event really nice, while you were there.
 It was a benign middle class sort of affair.
 The march's list of demands was something that is important and needs to be implemented for the sake of minorities in Pakistan.
 If you discuss each of them, you can point to some horrible act of persecution in the past that lead to the creation of that demand.

 The weather was overcast and threatened to rain.
 The real problem that was made apparent as I spent more time there amid the over-policed event was, that there was not going to be a march despite what the title of the event being “The Minority March.”
 I started asking the cops about the TLP presence and how far away it was.
 They either lied or pretended not to know anything.
 Typical cops.
 After being told, “I don’t know” twice by cops when I was asking how far away the fundamentalist protestors of the TLP were from the event, one policeman just lied and said they had dispersed.
-You can listen to what a cop says, but don’t believe what they say until you have proof, or specifically, evidence of what these people are saying.
+You can listen to what a cop says, but don’t believe what they say until you have proof or evidence of what these people are saying.

 I spoke to one of the protestors and they gave me the details: The TLP were some distance away, the heavy police presence had kept them from getting to where the protest was and because of the presence of the TLP, the organisers of the march had restricted themselves to just holding a rally within Frere Hall, and not to march to the Press Club, or even outside the perimeter of Frere Hall, as originally planned.
 The attendee conceded that at least the Minority March had happened as a rally that day and stated that even having the event, as it was, had been an achievement.
 In light of the TLP threat, this person, who was a relative of one of the organisers of the march, seemed slightly relieved.